sugaroula/sugaroula.github.io/src/index.md

 footer:
 ---

-I am a MsC student, working on Theoretical Computer Science, with a focus on Distributed Algorithms.
+I am a MsC student in Theoretical Computer Science, with a focus on Distributed Algorithms.

 # Education

 - I am currently on my second year of the Parisian Research Master's in Computer Science (MPRI) at ENS Paris-Saclay
-- I graduated from University of Thessaly in 2024 with my BsC in Computer Science and Biomedical Informatics
+- I graduated valedictorian from University of Thessaly in 2024 with my BsC in Computer Science and Biomedical Informatics

 # Internship

-- I conducted a distributed computing research internship at the LISN laboratory, as part of the ParSys team.
+- I conducted a distributed computing research internship at the LISN laboratory in spring 2025, as part of the ParSys team.
+I as supervised by Janna Burman, and also collaborated with Evangelos Bampas and Joffroy Beauquier.
 I studied the fault tolerance of a mobile-agent model using volatile pheromone communication to solve the treasure hunt problem.